hazelcast/hive/README.md

 When Lerna does the bootstrapping, it creates symlinks to the local packages other packages depend on.
 In our case, `@hazelcast/ui` depends on `@hazelcast/helpers`.
 Lerna is going to create a symlink `./packages/ui/node_modules/@hazelcast/helpers` that points to `./packages/helpers`.
 When we change our TypeScript code, the associated compiled JavaScript is not updated automatically.
 So if we change something in `@hazelcast/helpers` and we want to test how it works in `@hazelcast/ui`, we need to compile our changes in `@hazelcast/helpers`.
 To do that we have two options:

-1. Compile all packages with `npm run compile` in the root directory
+1. Compile all packages with `pnpm run compile` in the root directory
-2. Compile a specific package, e.g. `cd packages/helpers && npm run compile`
+2. Compile a specific package, e.g. `cd packages/helpers && pnpm run compile`

 Now we can use the updated code in `@hazelcast/ui`.